AntonBiryukovUofC/diurisation-pet-proj/README.md

 - `bokeh` for interactive visualization
 - `flask`,`bootstrap-flask`, `flask-nav` in case you'd like to run the demo in your browser

-## TODOs for Anton:

-- Tie a microphone recording module to the visualization via Bokeh server app
-- Start working on a Flask application and think about how to deploy it

-## TODOs for Dan:

-- Create a CLI wrapper for the set of scripts, that takes a path to an audiofile as an input argument, or a name of a preset `.wav` file, and launches a `bokeh` application locally on the user's machine.
-Rely on `click` package for settting up arguments

-- Create a quick `gif` animation of running the sript in the terminal - use https://github.com/faressoft/terminalizer to help you create a `gif`.
-Gif would show the following:
-    - Clone repo,
-    - Run CLI wrapper with a `--help` parameter, that would show some info about the script usage, as well as possible values for preset examples
-    - `ls` in the terminal for a custom `wav`
-    - Run CLI on some custom `wav` file

-- Clean this README, provide a nice overview of what the project does and how it achieves the goal - mention steps like:
-    - VAD for voice activation detection
-    - Speech Activity
-    - Diarization clustering
-    - VoxCeleb v1 dataset, metadata example, how the validation data was prepared (point to the right folder in the repo that has the codes, and the weights) -- this step is quite important actually, as people might be interested in downloading our weights
-    - How the embeddings and the final layer were trained

 ## What did not work
 - Figuring out if we can avoid downloading data and just use a pre-trained model from somewhere that produces